keysmusician/holberton-system_engineering-devops/0x02-shell_redirections/README.md

   </a>
 </p>

 # 0x02.
-Shell, I/O Redirections and filters
+Shell, I/O redirections and filters

 ## Table of Contents
 * [About](#about)